xjhxjhxjhxjh/SuperSuperClassSchedule/README.md

 A project to consolidate SSM

-This is a JABVAWeb project for course management.
+This is a JAVAWeb project for course management.
 This project has two modules: the teacher module and the student module.
 The functions of the student module are as follows:
 	1. Query your own course information.
 	2. Query information about the start of the semester.